ProgramDyl/2D-Demo-MegaDrive/README.md

 version of the game is using premade assets but will be replaced by custom art and sprites... eventually.

-It's a dream come true to make a side-scrolling beat 'em up!
+It's a dream come true to make a game.

 If you are reading this, thanks for checking it out!